What is Acupuncture?

 What We Can Treat

 Acupuncture and Asian medicine techniques function at the systemic level by decreasing inflammation and triggering the nervous system rest response.
 At these levels, acupuncture and Asian medicine can treat or help manage almost any condition.
+Come learn how our acupuncture clinic in Ballard Seattle can also help assist you in your health & wellness.

 Some of the most popular conditions treated with acupuncture and Asian medicine: